 Directional antennas, however, often have better audio clarity compared to omnidirectional antennas.
 This is because they are only interested in signals from a particular direction.

 Whereas the reception range outlines the distance from which you can get a clear signal, the frequency range is all about the signal frequency of the stations you’d wish to tune to.
 Hidden car antennas can either operate in the UHF, HF, or VHF frequency range.

 Antennas that are in the UHF or VHF range can often get more signals than those in the HF range.
 However, you are likely to buy a UHF or VHF antenna since these are usually more suitable for car antennas.

 Hidden Car Antenna Beam Width

 This is an equally important aspect that you should consider when looking to purchase a hidden car antenna.
 It mostly affects the overall signal reception of an antenna.
 When choosing a car antenna, be sure to go for one with a wide beam width as this will go a long way in ensuring that you get signals from a wide variety of stations.

 For some people, the length of the coaxial cable isn’t a big issue, but it should be.
 Hidden car antennas work better when paired with coaxial cables that are not too long.
 Very long coaxial cables tend to lose signals and may thus affect the audio quality.
-With this in mind, you should thus choose only short cables and consider placing the antennas themselves close to the radio.
+With this in mind, it is best to consider placing the antennas themselves close to the radio.

 To sum it all up, hidden car antennas mostly require you to be keen about all the factors that affect an antenna’s range.
 Some of these things include its indicated reception range, its frequency range, or whether it is a directional antenna.
-In addition to this, it is also important that you know or have a clue about the kind of hidden car antenna that would go well with your car.
 If you’re all about minimalism, for instance, then an antenna like the ZHOL hidden windshield antenna can be a great choice.